jakecastillo/FTakeHome/README.md

 [link to download Jupyter Notebook](https://jupyter.org/install)

-When using this program make sure the supplementary files are in the same file as the .ipynb (Jupyter Notebook file type)
+When using this program make sure the supplementary files are in the same folder as the .ipynb (Jupyter Notebook file type)

 Open .ipynb and everything should be good to go!